 If you wish to book an appointment with Dr Dura-Vila in Harley Street or Earl’s Court, or via skype/zoom, or for further information, please complete the form below.

-Please specify the type of assessment required so we send you the correct information:
+Please specify the age of the person requiring the assessment and the type of assessment required so we send you the correct information:

 1. Autism Spectrum Disorder

 3. PDA (with existing diagnosis of ASD)

 4. Additional ADHD when this is also suspected